RTEMS/rtems-docs/posix-compliance/standards.rst

 The C99 Programming Language standard defines the Standard C Library.
 This library is largely included by reference in the POSIX standard.

+The C11 Programming Language standard defines also defines an updated version of the Standard C Library.
+It deletes a few methods from the C99 version but adds many methods.
+A large portion of these methods are optional and not commonly implemented.

-The Open Group FACE Consortium has defined four POSIX profiles targetting the avionics application domain.
-The FACE Technical Standard has been through multiple revisions and the POSIX API profiles are identical in Editions 1.0, 2.0, and 2.1.
-They are as follows:
+The Open Group FACE Consortium (https://www.opengroup.org/face) has defined four POSIX profiles targetting the avionics application domain.
+The FACE Technical Standard has been through multiple revisions and the POSIX API profiles are identical in Editions 1.0, 2.0, 2.1, and 2.1.1.
+In these editions, the profiles are as follows:

 * Security - 163 APIs, single process, no FILE *